 Bisphosphonates are a class of drugs that prevent the loss of bone mass, which are used to treat Osteoporosis.
 Over time, these medicines have been shown to slow bone loss, increase bone density, and reduce the possibility of bone fractures in case of a fall.
 However, the side effects of these drugs can include nausea, stomach pain, or acid reflux.

 Rarely, they can result in bone damage in the jaw (jaw Osteonecrosis).
 This rare side effect results from high doses of bisphosphonates.
-Selective estrogen receptor modulators, or SERMs, are group of drugs with estrogen-like properties.
+Selective estrogen receptor modulators, or SERMs, are groups of drugs with estrogen-like properties.
 They are also sometimes used for the prevention and treatment of Osteoporosis.